-A mentor, whether it is a great teacher, a coach, a relative, a friend, a business associate, or a partner, helps change our lives for the better.
+A mentor helps change our lives for the better.
+Whether it is a great teacher, a coach, a relative, a friend, a business associate, or a partner, they take a special interest in our development.
 A mentor is someone that takes our hand and guides us when we are lost.
 A mentor inspires us through words and actions.
-A mentor is someone whose judgment you can trust.
+And most importantly, a mentor is someone whose judgment you can trust.
 The value of a mentor is that they help you grow.
 A good mentor has your back and knowing somebody has our back is what makes us feel more confident in life.
 This post is brought to you be State Farm but all opinions expressed are my own.

 What are the benefits of having a mentor?